 We have issued freestanding warrants to purchase shares of our common stock in connection with financing activities.
-Our outstanding common stock warrants issued in connection with our 2013 financing are classified as liabilities in the balance sheet as they contain terms for redemption of the underlying security that are outside our control We use a binomial lattice option pricing model to value warrants, which requires management to estimate inputs including expected volatility and expected term, and is most significantly impacted by our common stock price.
+Our outstanding common stock warrants issued in connection with various equity and debt financings completed in 2013 through 2015 are classified as liabilities in the balance sheet as they contain terms for redemption of the underlying security that are outside our control.
+We use a binomial lattice option pricing model to value warrants, which requires management to estimate inputs including expected volatility and expected term, and is most significantly impacted by our common stock price.
 These inputs are inherently subjective and require significant analysis and judgment to develop.
-The fair value of all warrants is remeasured at each financial reporting date with any changes in fair value being recognized in change in fair value of warrant liabilities, a component of other income (expense), in the statements of operations and comprehensive income (loss).
+The fair value of all warrants is re-measured at each financial reporting date with any changes in fair value being recognized in change in fair value of warrant liabilities, a component of other income (expense), in the statements of operations and comprehensive income (loss).
 We will continue to re-measure the fair value of the warrant liabilities until exercise or expiration of the related warrant.